dombraccia/H2S/README.md

-# The capacity to produce hydrogen sulfide (H2S) via cysteine degradation is ubiquitous in the human gut microbiome
+# A multiomic apprach to characterizing H2S production by the human gut microbiome"

 This is the code repository for the manuscript "The capacity to produce hydrogen sulfide (H2S) via cysteine degradation is ubiquitous in the human gut microbiome" available at [Frontiers]().

 In this projcet, we searched [thousands of bacterial reference genomes](https://www.nature.com/articles/s41587-020-0603-3) for genes capable of hydrogen suflide (H2S) production via cysteine degradation.
-This required creating a custom, multifacted computational workflow which we have visualized here:
+This required creating a custom, multifacted computational workflow which we have visualized here (Supplementary Figure 1 from the manuscript):

 ![Computational Workflow](/images/computational_workflow_v2.jpg)